Go to moma.org

 The Museum of Modern Art

-Organized by Stuart Comer, The Lonti Ebers Chief Curator of Media and Performance, with May Makki, Curatorial Assistant, Department of Media and Performance.
-Produced by Lizzie Gorfaine, Associate Director and Producer, and Kate Scherer, Senior Manager and Producer, with Nora Chellew, and Olivia Rousey, Assistant Performance Coordinators, Performance and Live Programs.
+Organized by Stuart Comer, The Lonti Ebers Chief Curator of Media and Performance, with Sibia Sarangan, Curatorial Assistant, May Makki, former Curatorial Assistant, and Gee Wesley, former Curatorial Associate, Department of Media and Performance.
+It is produced by Lizzie Gorfaine, Director, and Kate Scherer, Senior Manager and Producer, with Olivia Rousey, Jessie Gold, Aminah Ibrahim, Kayva Yang, and Monica Nyenkan, Assistant Performance Coordinators, and Nora Chellew, former Assistant Performance Coordinator, Performance and Live Art.

-Media and performance at MoMA are presented through a partnership with Richard Mille.
+Media and Performance at MoMA is presented through a partnership with Richard Mille.

-Leadership support for the exhibition is provided by the Lonti Ebers Endowment for Performance.
+Leadership support for the exhibition is provided by the Jill and Peter Kraus Endowed Fund for Contemporary Exhibitions, the Steven A. and Lisa Tananbaum Endowment for Contemporary Art Commissions, and the Lonti Ebers Endowment for Performance.

 Images